Guidance for Instructors

 False Positives and Negatives

 These are early days for detection software and they are by no means foolproof when detecting AI text.
 In the long term, relying on these tools will not be an effective strategy due to advances in AI.
+The software can be biased; for example, a Stanford study showed that non-native speakers’ writing was flagged as AI-generated more than native speakers.

 Interventions Confuse Software

-Changes such as replacing repeated sentences, asking the AI to reword its content or copying text from one AI model to another can increase the likelihood of passing detection.
+Making small edits to the AI content, asking the AI to reword its content or copying text from one AI model to another can increase the likelihood of passing detection.

 Student Privacy